Originally posted on 11/28/2018

 Despite what you may think, lawn care doesn't end in the winter.
-It may not require as much care as it does the other three seasons, but you don't want to ignore it.
-This will help you make sure it's still good when springtime arrives.
+It may not require as much care as the other three seasons, but you don't want to ignore it.
+Using the lawn care steps in this article to manage your lawn this winter will help you make sure it's still good when springtime arrives.

-Treat Ice Wisely: It’s necessary to keep walkways, sidewalks, and driveways free of snow in the winter months, but using too much rock salt can also damage the lawn and landscaping.
+Keeping walkways, sidewalks, and driveways free of snow in the winter months is necessary, but using too much rock salt can also damage the lawn and landscaping.
 There are products to use that can cover more area than rock salt and have a better melting capacity.
 This allows you to use less and reduce the chances of damaging the lawn.

 Partner with a Professional, Local Lawn and Yard Management Company

 Lawn care is a year-long process.
 With the proper winter care for your lawn, you will avoid pests, weeds, and diseases from developing once spring comes.
 Following the steps above is a good first step.
 However, that doesn't replace the value of a professional lawn and yard management company's - like Independent Lawn Service - help.
 Give our team a call today for your yard and lawn management needs.